I have been asked about the way safe experiments fit together. My main blog does read like a long list but there is a thread linking them all.

 What this map is saying is that ‘safe experiments’ help expand our “Window of Tolerance” so that change can happen in small steps.
-The ever-present risk for any of us is, that under pressure, it is easy to become confused.
-For others, it is easy to become rigid in our problem-solving (“this is the way I’ve always done things”).
+The ever-present risk for any of us is that, under pressure, it is easy to become confused (“I don’t know; I don’t understand”).
+For others, the risk is to become rigid in our problem-solving (“this is the way I’ve always done things”).

-So the diagram points out that our performance suffers when we are in chaos or rigid in our problem solving.
-Therapy can improve performance by supporting small amounts of change that will emerge from small victories and small defeats – as long as we know what is going on and can ask that question: what step can I take now to do something a little bit different?
+So the diagram points out that our performance suffers when we are chaotic or rigid in our problem solving.
+Therapy can improve performance through small amounts of change.
+This emerges from small victories and small defeats – as long as we have recorded some results and can come more aware of what is going on.
+A healthy way to do that is to ask that question: what step can I take now to do something a little bit different?

 So, if this is going to be of any help at all: consider, what encourages you into chaos or rigidity, or both.
-What can you do to focus your attention on your Window of Tolerance so some small step – otherwise lost in the mist – can be taken NOW?
+What might ‘inoculate’ you against chaos and rigidity?